-1 Place the SSD on its slot and slide it to its connector on the system board.
+1. Place the SSD on its slot and slide it to its connector on the system board.

-- 2 Place the SSD bracket on the SSD [1]. - 3 Tighten the three captive screws to secure the SSD bracket to the palmrest [2].
+- 2. Place the SSD plate pre-installed with thermal sticker on the underside over the SSD [1]. - 3.
+Tighten the three captive screws to secure the SSD bracket to the palmrest [2].